1 Then I saw in the right hand of the One seated on the throne a scroll with writing on the inside and on the back, sealed with seven seals.

 4 And I cried and cried because no one was found worthy to open the scroll or even to look in it.

 John, started to weep because no one was able to open the scroll and see what the Word of God was about to reveal.

-The reason could be he thought that was because he saw that God seated on the throne couldn’t open it.
-It still didn’t dawn on him the full scope of the power of the cross regarding the end time judgments until it was revealed to him.
+The reason it could be that he thought that was because he saw that God seated on the throne couldn’t open it.
+It still didn’t dawn on him the full scope of the power of the cross regarding the End Time judgments until it was revealed to him.

 5 Then one of the elders said to me, “Stop crying.
 Look!
 The Lion from the tribe of Judah, the Root of David, has been victorious so that He may open the scroll and its seven seals.”